Anarcroth/daily-code-challenges/cpp/maze_solver/README.md

 ### How to run

-Get the source code and some maze (with ascii characters).
+Get the source code and some maze (with ASCII characters).

 Compile the code